Invoca/style-guide/ruby/README.md

 </details>

 ### Composition and Inheritance
 Generally, prefer Composing objects of behavior rather than relying on Inheriting behavior.
-Inheritance, especially after 2nd and 3rd levels of inheritance, becomes vastly harder to understand as is extended.
+Inheritance, especially after 2nd and 3rd levels of inheritance, becomes vastly harder to understand as it is extended.

 #### Composition Over Inheritance
 When faced with at least two (though some would argue three) examples of code reuse, extract that code reuse into a well-named module or object which represents that behavior.